Find us on »

 1945 and the war is drawing to a close.
 For three years, the land girls at Post Stone Farm have worked together, defying Hitler in their own way.
 They have witnessed love and loss, found their independence, and made lifetime friends.
 Alice Todd has...

-August World Beyond, The - by Sangeeta Bhargava
+August The World Beyond - by Sangeeta Bhargava

 Set in the exotic world of Lucknow, India, in 1855, a time of growing unrest as India tires of its English colonial masters, this novel intertwines the story of two lovers and two worlds.
 When Salim, an Indian Prince, and Rachael, an English girl, fa...